 We appreciate the fact that we enjoy a unique privilege: we have the honour of hosting one of the few lodges to be permitted within the Mount Kenya national park, an area that is otherwise exclusively dedicated to the preservation of its wilderness and wildlife.
 We also appreciate the support of the human community that surrounds this wilderness area, on whom we rely for the provision of staff members, guides, dancers and entertainers.
-Consequently we host a number of eco-programmes, all of which are designed to support and sustain the natural and human community of which we are a part.
+Consequently our lodge host a number of eco-programmes, all of which are designed to support and sustain the natural and human community of which we are a part.
 Such programmes vary according to need, but presently they are as follows:

 - Mount Kenya plays a crucial role in the life of the country being Kenya's single most important permanent watershed and her largest forest reserve.
 The fertile soils of its lower slopes also sustain the growth of the nation's richest farmlands whilst much of its vegetation is globally unique.
 In recent years, however, the Mountain has suffered greatly from the adverse effects of deforestation.
-As a result, the lodge runs an ambitious re-afforestation programme.
+As a result, the lodge runs an ambitious afforestation programme.
 To-date some 2.5 million seedlings have been planted while seedlings are also offered free of charge to local communities, schools and individuals.
 The lodge runs its own tree nursery and encourages guests to ‘Plant a Tree for Africa'.

 - The lodge works closely with the Kenya Wildlife Service in terms of animal rescue and support.

 - We offer subsidized medical care to the local community - particularly in relation to maternal care and child-immunization; also in relation to HIV/AIDS sensitization.
 We also provide clean water for the local community.